iggy-smart/voice-alt/female-voice-en.md

 R: You can do exercise time to time.
 Think about motivation and are you really need it?

-T: It can take too much time (year?).
-It depends on you and your vocal background.
+T: It can take too much time.
+1 year?
+Or one month for decent result.
+It depends on you: your vocal background, your vocal tract shape, your ability to control muscles and your time.
 Nobody knows how much time you need.
-You can work on your voice every day twice for 15 mins or once per week 30 mins.
-You can be [vocal underdoer](#Vocal underdoer) < singer < vocal actor.
+You can work on your voice every day twice for 15 mins or twice per week 30 mins.
+You can be [vocal underdoer](#Vocal underdoer) < singer/vocal actor.
+You can have already small enough vocal tract.
+So you need less effort for voice feminization.
+If you are busy, 15 mins/day is really good enough for exercises.

-TODO compare to other skills by complexity
+TODO compare to other skills by complexity/time

 -D: we are avoid strain/pain/etc TODO SOVTEs health link